 During my childhood, when I had no clue about novels, I heard a name that some of the teachers would say at the school library – Ruskin Bond.
 Though I knew nothing about the man until a few years ago, the name fascinated me.
 And the more fascinated was I when I realized that he is an Anglo-Indian author, living in the Mussoorie.
 Since I started reading novels and stories, I wanted to read Ruskin Bond, but couldn’t.
-I have, at last, read his famous novella he wrote in 1974, The Blue Umbrella.
+I have, at last, read the famous novella he wrote in 1974, The Blue Umbrella.

 Simplistic Beauty in The Blue Umbrella